ServiceNow (Flow Designer) v2

 - Click Submit.

-In xMatters, go to the ServiceNow (Flow Designer) v2 workflow for the integration and open the Incident Alerts flow canvas.
+In xMatters, open the flow canvas with your ServiceNow Record Alerts trigger.
 Click the Activity button to open the Activity panel.
-You should see a log of the notifications sent out to the Assignment Groups or Users you selected when you created the ServiceNow incident.
+You should see a log of the steps that were executed when the flow was triggered by creating the ServiceNow incident.

-The Actions integration enables ServiceNow users to trigger flows in Flow Designer when a specific action is run.
-Actions are ServiceNow records that send requests to Flow Designer using the xMatters form layout as the request submission form.
+Action integrations on the Everbridge Flow Designer app enable ServiceNow users to create actions that trigger flows in Flow Designer.
+Actions are linked to ServiceNow record types such as incidents and send requests to Flow Designer using the xMatters form layout as the request submission form.
 When the form is submitted in ServiceNow, ServiceNow will send the form values along with contextual record information to Flow Designer.
+Users can run an action without having to fill in a form by associating an empty xMatters flow trigger form with the trigger.

-The ServiceNow (Flow Designer) v2 workflow includes a flow that uses the Actions integration for the Engage with xMatters feature in ServiceNow.
+The ServiceNow (Flow Designer) v2 workflow includes a flow that uses an Action integration for the Engage with xMatters feature in ServiceNow.
 We'll take you through how to configure an action for the Engage with xMatters feature, and you can use it as an example for building your own ServiceNow actions.

 Configure an action for the Engage with xMatters feature

-In this setup, you'll configure an action for ServiceNow incidents, allowing users with itil and itil_admin roles to request additional resolvers via xMatters.
+In this setup, you'll configure an action that will trigger a signal to Flow Designer when it is run within a ServiceNow incident, allowing users with itil and itil_admin roles to request additional resolvers via xMatters.
 The action will include a form for the requester to add a custom message and conference bridge, and set the task priority.

-To create an action record, go to Everbridge Flow Designer → Integrations → Actions, then fill in the following fields and options:
+To create an action record, go to Everbridge Flow Designer → Integrations → Actions.
+Click New on the upper-right corner of the page, then fill in the following fields and options:

 - Profile Name: Enter a name that describes this action.
 This is what you will see when selecting an action to run.